CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Experiments

 \subsubsection{Topology Correction}

 We compare our accelerated topology correction algorithm to its original implementation~\cite{bazin2007topology}.
 The runtime is measured on an Intel Core i7 CPU.
-As shown in Table~\ref{table:topology}, for discrete SDFs with size of $192\times224\times192$, the Numba-accelerated algorithm with improved initialization (Numba+Init) only runs one second on average.
+As shown in Table~\ref{table:topology}, for discrete SDFs with size of $192\times224\times192$ on the HCP dataset, the Numba-accelerated algorithm with improved initialization (Numba+Init) only runs one second on average.
 This is $20\times$ faster than the original Java implementation which requires 21.48s.
 The Numba compiler accelerates the Python implementation from 144.38s to 3.45s.
 Our initialization method reduces the number of processed voxels by 76$\%$ for topology correction, and thus it speeds up the original algorithm effectively.
 In all implementations, the corrected SDFs produce surfaces with the Euler characteristic $\chi=V-E+F=2$, which means the surfaces have genus zero topology.
+We also check the topology of cortical surfaces generated by the baseline models in Table \ref{table:comparison}.
+The average Euler characteristic number is 2 for all approaches, which means all predicted surfaces have the correct topology.